Australian rules football in Asia: Macau

+Clubs

 Malaysia

 Australian rules football is regularly played in Malaysia, currently the main Australian Rules Football team is the Malaysian Warriors who will play four home and four away games in 2015 as well as the Manila Cup tournament and the Asian Australian Football Championships.

 The earliest known history of Australian rules football in Malaysia goes back to the Australian armed forces (2/19th battalion) playing at Port Dickson in 1941.
 Australian servicemen also attempted to introduce the code to Malays at Penang in 1958 and 1963.

 Regular games have been played since the late 1980s in Kuala Lumpur, primarily by expatriate Australians living and working in the city.
 The club was initially known as the MARK Tigers (Malaysian Australian Rules Kelab) and the team played their first game in February 1993 against Hong Kong in Kuala Lumpur and first toured to Singapore in July 1993.
 They recorded their first win in August 1994 against a team from the Royal Australian Air Force base in Butterworth, Penang.
 Between 1994 and 1998, the club became consistent contenders on and off the field in Asia.
 Games were mainly played against the RAAF in Penang, the Singapore Wombats and the Jakarta Bintangs.

 The Asian economic crisis of 1998 saw many members of the Australian community in Malaysia return home, leaving the club in great difficulties.
 In 2000 the team reformed under a new name, the Malaysian Warriors and have played continually since.
 In addition to teams visiting Malaysia, the Malaysian Warriors have toured to Cambodia to contest the "Killing Fields Cup", to Singapore for the "Changi Cup", to Jakarta for the 'Batik Cup', to Vietnam for the "Communist Cup" and 2014 Anzac Day game in Vung Tau, to Thailand for the "Fish Bowl Cup" and to Bali for the Adidas Bali 9s tournament.

 The Warriors also participate in an annual five match series of International Rules games against the Orang Éire Gaelic Football Club.